 Peter Propp has spent his career helping consumer and b-b companies develop and execute marketing strategies to address business needs.
 An active consumer of popular culture and evolving technology, Mr. Propp builds thoughtful concepts that leverage trends such as mobile apps, social media marketing, and online video to raise awareness and generate sales.
 An able writer, he has written many websites, biographies, press releases, print ads and radio spots.

-In 1995, following early jobs in Public Relations and Sports Marketing, he joined IBM as one of IBM’s first employees solely focused on Internet business opportunities.
+In 1995, following early jobs in Public Relations and Sports Marketing, he joined IBM as one of the company’s first employees solely focused on Internet business opportunities.
 He worked in a number of roles in his first years at IBM, including business development lead for World Avenue, IBM’s online retail mall.

 In 1997, Mr. Propp became business development manager on the team that would eventually produce IBM’s WebSphere product family.
 He represented the customer point of view to the product team and senior management, helped customers move from earlier technology platforms to the Java standards based products that formed the nucleus of the WebSphere family, now a multi-billion business that supports the Web Business Integration efforts for many of the world’s most sophisticated web applications.